 A citizen of Colombia cannot be married to a foreigner (in Colombia) if their birth certificate still shows them as being married to another person.
 This is how Colombia tries to keep people from being married to more than one person at the same time.
 In turn, when foreigners get married in Colombia they need to prove they are single (by providing a variety of documents) before the marriage license is approved.

+Special requirements for couples with children who will be getting married!
 As for the declaration of assets for couples with children (INVENTARIO DE BIENES), judges are required to review assets of people who are getting married in order to protect the rights of children and their well-being in the future.
 The goal is to ascertain which assets belonged to each parent before they began their relationship so the future assets of the children are protected.
 In order to comply with this requirement, both persons entering into a marriage who already have children must first declare their assets with an attorney for review by a judge, who then must approve their marriage license.

 With CL&A’s asssitance, you will have attorneys reviewing thoroughly the Colombian marriage process with the utmost care.